-[FORM OF BACK OF PROXY CARD] Please mark your choice like this [X] in blue or black ink.
-Shares represented by this proxy will be voted as directed by the stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR the election of all directors, and FOR proposals 2 and 3.
-The Board of Directors recommends a vote FOR the Election of Directors and FOR proposals 2 and 3.
-1. Election of Directors (see reverse): [] FOR [] WITHHELD FOR, except vote withheld from the following nominee(s): 2.
-To approve amendments to the PLX Technology, Inc. 1999 Stock Incentive Plan to (i) increase to the number of shares reserved for issuance thereunder from 1,000,000 shares to 2,500,000 shares, and (ii) to comply with Section 162(m) of the Internal Revenue Code of 1986, as amended [] FOR [] AGAINST [] ABSTAIN 3.
-To ratify and approve the appointment of Ernst & Young LLP as the Company's independent auditors for the fiscal year ending December 31, 2000: [] FOR [] AGAINST [] ABSTAIN In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the Annual Meeting.
-MARK HERE FOR [] ADDRESS CHANGE AND NOTE AT RIGHT Please sign exactly as your name appears herein.
+HE ELECTION OF ALL DIRECTORS, AND FOR PROPUSALS 2 AND 3.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE ELECTION OF DIRECTORS AND FOR PROPOSALS 2 AND 3. .
+Election of Directors (see reverse): FOR WITHHELD [] [] For all nominees except as noted above To approve an amendment to the PLX Technology, Inc. 1999 Stock Incentive Plan to increase to the number of shares reserved for issuance thereunder from 2,500,000 shares to 3,400,000 shares.
+FOR AGAINST ABSTAIN [] [] 3.
+To ratify and approve the appointment of Ernst & Young LLP as the Company's independent auditors for the fiscal year ending December 31, 2001.
+FOR AGAINST ABSTAIN [] [] In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting.
+NARK HERE FOR ADDRESS CHANGE AND NOTE AT LEFT [] MARK HERE IF YOU PLAN TO ATTEND THE MEETING [] Please sign exactly as your name appears herein.
 Joint owners should each sign.
-When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
-Signature Date Signature Date
+When signing as attorney, executor, administrator, trustee or guardian, please pive full title as such.
 PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED REPLY ENVELOPE.
+Signature: Date: Signature: Date: